TSE-Systems/tse-analytics-docs/Writerside/topics/Exploration-widget.md

 - **Customize** (‘Graph’): Define title, axis range, label and scale, and legend.
 Adjust style, size and color of curves (applies only to some elements within normality plots and violin plots).
 - **Save** (‘Memory disc’): Save image on the hard drive.

-> **Note:** Any changes in graph appearance made through the plot menu are applied immediately, without clicking Update.
+> **Note**: Any changes in graph appearance made through the plot menu are applied immediately, without clicking Update.
 {style = 'note'}

 In addition to saving a plot on the hard drive via the plot menu, the graph displayed can be added to the report by clicking **Add to Report** and will be saved together with the currently active workspace.